romualdr/ssh-tunnel/README.md

 ## state

-- works well with `.ssh/config` ssh configurations
-- i.e: untested with user+password credentials ssh (feel free to PR)
 - SOCK functionality uses MacOS tooling for now (feel free to PR)
-- multiplateform untested
+- multiplateform untested but should probably work - handles lsof or fuser.
 - basically fits my needs for now but open for improvements